kevinhooke/codecard/arduino/README.md

 Shutting down...
 Shutting down...
 ```
+KH note: continue holding button A while you start the Upload.
+Once the upload starts you can let go.
+If you let go before the upload
+starts you'll get this eror:
+"esptool.FatalError: Failed to connect to ESP8266: Timed out waiting for packet header"
 13. From the Arduino IDE choose Sketch | Upload
     - The Arduino IDE may compile the skectch before uploading to the Code Card.
     - The following output indicates completed firmware upload: